-Child protection is a key area of past success for the CRCF which is being expanded into a range of studies which continue to produce important findings for policy and practice to improve children's safety and well being as well as support for their families.
+Child protection is a key area of past success for the CRCF which is being expanded into a range of studies, including working with men and fathers in child protection, and preventing child sexual exploitation.
+All studies continue to produce important findings for policy and practice to improve children's safety and well being as well as support for their families.

 The use of innovative participatory methods has enabled us to involve not only children and families in many studies but also young researchers to try to understand more about children's lives and how to make services more responsive to children and their families' needs.

 Current research projects:

 Rights through Alliances – Innovating and Networking BOth within Homes and School (RAINBOW HAS): Research on family discourses and analysis of best practices in tacking homophobic bullying in schools (2013-2015)